Gift Industry Statistics [All You Need To Know]

 Valentine’s Day Gift Industry Statistics

-• On average, people who buy Valentine’s Day Gifts plan to spend on average $175
+• On average, people who buy Valentine’s Day Gifts plan to spend $175

 The total spending for Valentine’s Day is tremendous:

-• Valentine’s Day Spending have reached $26 billion in the US.
+• Valentine’s Day Spending has reached $26 billion in the US.

-If we look at what those $26 billion was spend on, we find that
+If we look at what that $26 billion was spent on, we find that

 • 1.6 billion is spent on gifting Valentine’s Day candy.